rmsk2/6502profiler/README.md

 ## The `verify` and `verifyall` commands

 These commands are intended to facilitate the testing of assembly subroutines.
+You can see `6502profiler` in action for this purpose in my 6502 arithmetic library [project](https://github.com/rmsk2/6502-Arithmetic).
 The `verify` command can be used to run one specific test case and its command line syntax is as follows:

 ```
 ./6502profiler verify -h